-Tickets Ninepence Each, to be obtained of the Mexopolitan Delegate Council; of Mr. Cleave.
-Shoe-lane, Fleet-street; of M. T. Mr. Wheeler, 2431⁄2, Strand; of Mr Simpson.
-Elm-cottage, Camberwell; Mr. Arnott, Middle-sex-place, Somers-town; Mr. Packer, News Agent, Harrov-road; Mr. Drake, Standard of Liberty, Brick-lane; Mr. Stallwood.
-Little Vale-place, Hammersmith; Mr. Tillmans Coffee House, Tottenham-court-road; Mr. J. G. Dron, Oakley-street, Lambeth: Mr Humphries, 621⁄2, Collier-street Pentonville; Mr. Sherrard, Secretary to the Weavers, Abbey-street, Berlinal-green: Mr. Mover, Paget-place, Waerloo-road; Mr. Abbot, Hanover-street, Lewisham; Mr. Chekenvell, Mr. V. Delter, Mr. V. Cuffay, 409, Strand; Mr. Fussell, 36, Margaret-street, Clerkenwell; Mr. V. Pakes, 33.
-Devonshire-street, Lisson-grove; Mr. Pattenden, Shoemaker, Boston-place, Maryleboie; Mr. Parkes, Little Windmill-street, Haymarket; Mr. Ford, High-road, Knightsbridge; Mr. Whitehow, 1, Newland-street, Kensington; Mr. Skelton, Cecilapourt; and at the Institution, John-street.
+Tickets Ninepence Each, to be obtained of the Metropolitan Delegate Council; of Mr. Cleave.
+Shoe lane, Fleet-street; of M. T. Mr. Wheeler.
+2432.
+Strand; of Mr. Simpson, Elin-cottage, Camberwell; Mr. Arnott, Middlesex-place, Somers-town: Mr. Packer, News Agent, Harrow-road; Mr. Drake, Standard of Liberty, Brick-lane; Mr. Stallwood, Little Valeplace.
+Hammersmith: Mr. Tillman's Coffee House, Tottenham-court-road; Mr. J. G. Dron, Oakley-street, Lambeth: Mr Humphries, 634, Collier-street, Pentonville: Mr. Sherrard, Secretary to the Weavers, Abbey-street, Bethral-green: Mr. Moyer, Paget-place, Waterloo-road; Mr. Abbot, Hanover-street, Lewisham: Mr. Cuffay, 409.
+Strand; Mr. Fussell, 36, Margaret-street, Chekenwell; Mr. V. Pakus, 33, Devonshire-street, Lissongrove; Mr. Pattenden, Shocmaker, Boston-place, Marylelone; Mr. Parkes, Little Windmill-street, Haymarket; Mr. Ford, High-road, Knightsbridge; Mr. Whitehow, I. Newland-street, Kansington; Mr. Skelton, Cecil-court; and at the case the magistrates decided that the master | have followed, as a matter of course.
+They would other similar cases; but the hour being far advanced they were adjourned until Thursday.
+On Saturday Mn Roberts appeared to prosecute some of Messrs.

-the case the magistrates decided that the master lave followed, as a matter of course.
-They would should pay the man £2 for his wages; and had it not lave had to mount the trend-wheel with the felon been for some little mistake which he had made him- and the thief.
-Nothing but a cry of "serve em self, they would have ordered the master to have paid light!" would have been heard on one hand, and him the full amount claimed, namely, £2 15s., or 5s. sillen feeling of mixed commiscration and vengeance per day, for him and his drawer.
-There were two other similar cases, but the hour being far advanced the; were adjourned until Thursday.
-On Saturday Mr. Roberts appeared to prosecute some of Messrs.
 Pauling, Henfrey, and Co.'s knobsticks, and one of the foremen, for assaults committed by them.
-In one case they entered the house of a Mr. Kitcher, and abused his wife; and in two other cases they had abused some of the old hands, without cause.
+In one case they entered the house of a Mr. Kitcher, and abused some of the old hands, without cause.
 Mr. Rutter appeared for the defence.
 After a patient hearing, the whole of the knoksticks, with the foreman, were bound over to keep the peace.